lucyinthesky2111/the-one-with-all-the-questions/docs/README.md

 This project is not affiliated with ‘Friends’ the TV show.

-All trademarked and /or copyrighted content are the property of their respective owners.
+All trademarked and/or copyrighted content are the property of their respective owners.

 Created by Lucy Kidner, 2025.